d-0] (Visited 3,310 times, 1 visits today)

 The apartments have a true loft aesthetic, with large windows, exposed brick and ductwork, timber beams, open space and a minimum of 12-foot ceilings.
 A few of the units have private outdoor space.

 One of the studio plans has a loft sleeping area.
 A number of the floor plans have bedrooms that are not enclosed by full-height walls and lack windows.
 Closet space is variable.
-The lofts do not have in-unit washer / dryers.

 Views.
 The low-rise Cobbler Square is not a “view building.”
 The best view is from the whirlpool on the building’s rooftop sundeck.